The Plane Ride Over

 Puzzled, Peter slowly stretched his arm forwards.
 Stark took hold of it and turned it over so his palm was upright and tapped on the small device secured to his wrist.
 "Have you tried them out yet?
 I added some minor modifications to your web-shooters and made you a brand new, tricked-out pair, with a little extra Stark-style flair sprinkled in.
 Fully loaded with your nasty web fluid and everything."

 Peter's eyes lit up.
 "Whoa, really?
 N-no, I haven't!"
 He glanced down at his wrist, stared around the cabin, then hunched his shoulders shyly.
-"Could I...?"
+"Can I...?"

 Stark gestured with a careless wave of his hand.
 "Fire away, kiddo.
 Same principle: press down on the triggers on your palms with your fingers, and out comes the funk.
 Just don't hit anything important."